 Originally published in 2003, activist/professor/author Boylan’s bestselling memoir chronicling her transition from James to Jenny was updated in 2013.
 With the growing awareness of the transgender community, Boylan’s memoir is even more resonating today.

 The Transgender Child: A Handbook for Families and Professionals by Stephanie Brill and Rachel Pepper

-Just about everything you ever wanted/needed/hoped to know about raising a transgender child.
-An indispensable guide for all families and institutions that include transgender members.
+Just about everything you ever wanted/needed/hoped to know about raising a transgender child is available in this indispensable guide for all families and institutions that include transgender members.
 Also see: The Transgender Teen.